SUPPORTIVE TREATMENT

 What does it involve?

-Below are the basic facts of some of the CAT therapies that have been evaluated for the treatment of epilepsy in clinical trials.
+Below are the basic facts of some of the CAT treatments that have been evaluated for the treatment of epilepsy in clinical trials.

 There is a wide range of mind-body practices.
 Meditation can be seated or moving, guided or solitary.
 Biofeedback involves wearing special sensors on your head that monitor your brainwaves.
 You view a visualization of your brainwaves and attempt to change the pattern in ways that control or lessen symptoms.
 Prayer may take many forms depending on the spiritual tradition you follow.